prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Working with Message Handlers.md

 #### Setting up the Message Handlers

 Once you've set your *LogEventRequest* to upload the Player's score, you can now set up a *NewHighScoreMessage* handler. *Handlers* are very useful tools which allow you to intercept *messages* that are passed in to your authenticated Player.
 For this tutorial, we'll be dealing with *NewHighScoreMessage*.
-We'll place the initialisation of the message handler in the same function which connects the *GS* *module*.
+We'll place the initialization of the message handler in the same function which connects the *GS* *module*.
 To do this use gs.getMessagerHandler() and resume to choose which type of message you wish to intercept, followed by the function which will deal with the message.
 In our case, *'HighScoreMessageListener*' is a variable of type *GS*.

 ```
     	gs.getMessageHandler().setNewHighScoreMessageHandler(HighScoreMessageListener);